The Prettiest Small Towns in Nova Scotia

 What to Do in Mahone Bay:

-• Sample a Craft Brew: Try one of the uniquely named, but excellent local brews at Saltbox Brewing Company.
+- Sample a Craft Brew: Try one of the uniquely named, but excellent local brews at Saltbox Brewing Company.
 If you’re not a fan of beer, they also have some great ciders to try.
-Our recommendation: Try the Nun on the Run Cream Ale or the Three Churches Cider.
+My recommendation: Try the Nun on the Run Cream Ale or the Three Churches Cider.

 Annapolis Royal